dxw/playbook/playbook.md

 ### Leads

 Most of our leads arrive via email as a result of recommendations and word-of-mouth.
-Some arrive via via more formal channels like framework agreements.
-Leads might arrive to anyones email account.
+Some arrive via via more formal channels like framework agreements or helpdesk tickets.
+Leads might arrive to anyone's email account.
 We try to make sure things arrive in the sales email account wherever we can.

 When any lead arrives, we record it in [Pipeline Deals](https://www.pipelinedeals.com/home) as a *Deal*.
 However, we also use PipelineDeals to record information about projects we have sold.
 So, we don't refer to anything in PipelineDeals as a "Deal".
 We either call it a *lead*, or after it's sold, an *order*.